sian504/jetsetters-journal/README.md

 - User login form

 ### Profile page
-- Interactive map with clickable markers that signals to the user what countries they can get information on
+- Interactive map with clickable markers that signals to the user the available countries to view and recommendations

 ### Location/recommendations page
-- Loads the user recommendations and location information based on the country that was selected on the interactive map
+- Loads the user recommendations and location information based on the country that is selected on the interactive map
-- Users are able to view the recommendations they've created and choose to edit or delete their recommendations
+- Users can view the recommendations they've created and choose to edit or delete their recommendations if required

 ### Add recommendations page
 - Form to add recommendations